 Much like last year, the excitement was palpable.
 Over the course of two days, Uber brought to the table many stunning new concepts, announced more partnerships, connected the dots of their growing multi-modal ecosystem, and reiterated milestones of Uber Air, all culminating in a 2023 pilot launch (a still audacious date, we might add) in their first test cities: Dallas, Los Angeles, and Melbourne, Australia.

-Teague has collected and distilled our main takeaways and learnings from this year's conference, with a particular focus on progress they’ve made in since 2018, and what hurdles Uber and their partners will still need to overcome before they can officially debut urban eVTOLs to the public.
+Teague has collected and distilled takeaways and learnings from this year's conference, with a particular focus on the progress they’ve made since 2018, and what hurdles Uber and their partners will still need to overcome before they can officially debut urban eVTOLs to the public.